- GN 3.1 Initial notification of injury

 The insurer examined the agreement application and payslips and contacted Simon.
 The insurer asked Simon whether the amount of leave taken by George was unusual for the period and whether George normally performed any overtime.
 Simon informed the insurer that the recent leave taken by George was out of the ordinary, and that he would normally perform overtime every week.

 The insurer told Simon that they could not approve the agreement, as they did not consider it reasonably reflected his PIAWE for the 52 weeks before the injury.
+The insurer calculated George's PIAWE and communicated this by way of a work capacity decision.

 Interim payment decision